ROCm/hipCUB/docs/what-is-hipcub.rst

 What is hipCUB?
 *****************

-hipCUB is a thin header-only wrapper library on top of rocPRIM or CUB.
-It enables developers to port project using CUB library to the `HIP <https://github.com/ROCm-Developer-Tools/HIP>`_ layer and to run them on AMD hardware.
-In the `ROCm <https://rocmdocs.amd.com/en/latest/>`_ environment, hipCUB uses rocPRIM library as the backend, while on CUDA platforms it uses CUB.
+hipCUB is a thin, header-only wrapper library for `rocPRIM <https://rocm.docs.amd.com/projects/rocPRIM/en/latest/index.html>`_ and `CUB <https://docs.nvidia.com/cuda/cub/index.html>`_.
+It enables developers to port projects using the CUB library to the `HIP <https://rocm.docs.amd.com/projects/HIP/en/latest/index.html>`_ layer and run on AMD hardware.

 Here are some key points to be noted: